Skip to main content

 For the following NGS technologies, computational pipelines were established and are available for platform users and projects.
 These pipelines are developed using workflow frameworks such as Nextflow [1] or Snakemake [2] and are executed on the compute cluster.
 The usage is best suited for trained users with bioinformatic background and knowledge of Linux and command line usage.

-Further information for users regarding the usage of the pipelines is available from here.
-Please let us know if you are interested in a NGS technology that is not listed so far.
+Further information for HMGU users regarding the usage of the pipelines is available from here.

 Bulk sequencing: